Recreate a deliciously light takeaway bread with this Indian restaurant style puri recipe. Perfect with sweet and sour or spicy curry.

 Instructions

-- Put the chapati flour and sea salt in a large bowl.
+- Put 150 grams chapati flour and Pinch sea salt in a large bowl.
 Mix briefly.
-Slowly add the water, stirring until a dough begins to form.
-Add the vegetable oil and mix once more.
+Slowly add 80-100 ml warm water, stirring until a dough begins to form.
+Add 1/2 teaspoon vegetable oil and mix once more.
 Tip the dough out onto a well-floured work surface and knead it for 3-4 minutes.
 Add just a little more chapati flour if necessary to prevent the dough from sticking.

 - Once the dough is smooth, form it into a ball and place it in a lightly oiled bowl.
 Cover with a clean, damp cloth and set aside for 30 minutes.
 At this stage the dough is ready to use.
 Alternatively, cover and set aside in the refrigerator for up to 24 hours.